react-component/upload/README.md

 ## License

-rc-upload is released under the MIT license.
+@rc-component/upload is released under the MIT license.